Lockwood, Monterey County, California: Geography

 Lockwood is in southern Monterey County, 6 mi east-southeast of Jolon, 1.8 mi north of the mouth of Tule Canyon, 3.0 mi north of the San Antonio River, and 9.3 mi north of Bryson, at an elevation of 971 ft.
 It is 9 mi northwest of Lake San Antonio, a destination for boaters and wakeboarders, and 10 mi southeast of Fort Hunter Liggett.

 According to the United States Census Bureau, the CDP covers an area of 10.9 sqmi, 99.69% of it land, and 0.31% of it water.

-There is a post office in Lockwood, a community center, Fayter's Equine/Repair Service, and two stores, the Pleyto Store and the Lockwood Store.Lockwood also encompasses the San Antonio Valley Vineyards, including several more vineyards and few olive grows.
+There is a post office in Lockwood and a community center.
+Lockwood also encompasses the San Antonio Valley Vineyards, including several more vineyards and a few olive groves.
 There is extensive grazing land and cattle ranching in the area, and some families have been here ever since the town was founded, ranching and farming for generations.